al6x/nim/nodem/readme.md

 - **Use node names** like `red_node` or `math`, avoid explicit URLs `tcp://localhost:6000`.
 - **No connection**, connection will be crated automatically on demand, and re-connect if needed.
 - Plain, simple code, even though internally async networking is used.
 Optionally, you can use async.
-- REST API and Browser support, function could be called via REST API
+- REST API and Browser support, function could be called via REST API.
 - With async calls possible **simultaneous, nested, circular calls** like `a -> b -> a`.
 - Should be **really fast** if used with async functions.

 # TODO

-- TypeScript and Erlang Node
+- TypeScript and Elixir integration.
-- Move `generate` out of `run`

 # Notes